vuestorefront/storefront-ui/packages/vue/docs/contributing/github-guidelines.md

 You can also use `git merge <branch-name>` to merge changes of another branch into your branch.
 :::

-If the merge is done **without** conflict, terminal will switch to [vim](http://www.vim.org/) editor with a basic information about the merge as a commit.
-You can start editing it by hitting `i` key.
+If the merge is done **without** conflict, terminal may switch to [vim](http://www.vim.org/) editor with a basic information about the merge as a commit.
+If so, you can start editing it by hitting `i` key.

 Once done, hit `ESC` key and type `:wq` to save (`-w`) and quit the editor (`-q`).